Top 15 Places to visit in Nepal

 There are a lot of lodges all over the route, which will be proper for most people.
 Poon Hill extends in the foothills of the Annapurna in the Himalayas.
-At the same time, as it is below the snowline in Nepal year-round, it is an astonishing hill to hike up for first light.
+At the same time, as it is below the snowline in Nepal year-round, it is an astonishing hill to hike up for the first light.

 Landed on an extensive range to the northeast of Bhaktapur, the village of around Four thousand and five hundred residents requires views of eight Himalayan ranges.
-There’s a mixture of attractive hotels in every price range in Nagarkot, many of which are situated within walking distance.
-Nagarkot view tower is known as the wonderful place to hit in Nepal to observe the sun rising over the Himalayas and relax.
+There’s a mixture of attractive hotels in every price range in Nagarkot, many of which are within walking distance.
+Nagarkot view tower is a beautiful place to hit in Nepal to observe the sun rising over the Himalayas and relax.

 15. Gosainkunda Lake

-In August, Every year during Janai Purnima, hundreds plus of Hindu pilgrims visit here for a holy bath in the lake.
-The large rock which is situated at the centre of the lake is said to be the remains of a Shiva shrine, and it is also claimed that channel carries water from the lake directly to the tank at the Kumbheshwar Temple in Patan in the Kathmandu valley.
+In August, Every year during Janai Purnima, hundreds of Hindu pilgrims visit here for a holy bath in the lake.
+The large rock at the center of the lake is said to be the remains of a Shiva shrine.
+It is also claimed that the channel carries water from the lake directly to the tank at the Kumbheshwar Temple in Patan in the Kathmandu valley.

 There you have, a list of the 15 best destinations to explore in Nepal.
 And it is not the end of the list, you can add 100s more, and still, there will be many more places to add to your bucket list.
 When you come to Nepal on your next trip, do not forget to roam around these amazing spots.